Skip to content

 Loop Who What

-3. Epistemic context
+3. Epistemic layer

 Honestly about human message volume

 IOP does not promise “we will handle any inbound stream” — people do not handle that either when everything lands in one endless feed.
-The product bet is to structure communication, not amplify noise:
+The bet is to structure communication, not amplify noise:

 Session shape